CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thelidlesseye.md

 {: .note }
 > **Clarification:** A gold ring is a ring with unknown properties—it might be a lesser ring, a magic ring, a Dwarven ring, or even _The One Ring_.
 You will not know until you "test" it.
 There are 6 different gold rings in _MELE_: _A Little Gold Ring_, _The Least of Gold Rings_, _Gold Ring that Sauron Fancies_, _Bright Gold Ring_, _Gleaming Gold Ring_, and _Perfect Gold Ring_.
 Each has a different probability of being a specific type of special ring.

 **Testing a Gold Ring** — Once you have a gold ring, you can "test" it to determine what kind of special ring it is.
 When you test a gold ring, you make a roll and add any applicable modification (due to the test card used and other cards).
 The gold ring card will indicate what special rings may be played based upon the modified roll.<br>If the roll indicates a special ring that you have in your hand, you may replace the gold ring with that ring and discard the gold ring.
 Otherwise, you just discard the gold ring (i.e., it was not that special).
-If the roll indicates more than one special ring in your hand, you choose which to play.

-There are five ways to test a gold ring:
+If the roll indicates more than one special ring in your hand, you choose which to play.<br>There are five ways to test a gold ring:
  - If you have a sage character in the same company as the gold ring, you can play a _Test of Fire_ card.
  - If you have a sage character in the same company as the gold ring and the company is at a site where "Information" is playable, you can play a _Secret of Their Forging_ card (you do not have to roll, you can just play any special item ring except _The One Ring_).
  - Any gold ring in the Ringwraith's own company at the start of the end-of-turn phase is automatically tested.
 Any ring test in a Ringwraith's own company has a modification of -2.